Nottingham University Business School

 The Sustainability and Societal Impact Fellows Programme

-Nottingham University Business School has launched the Sustainability and Societal Impact (SSI) Fellowship Programme for the 2024/25 academic year.
+Nottingham University Business School successfully launched the Sustainability and Societal Impact (SSI) Fellowship Programme during the 2024/25 academic year and the programme is continuing to grow and develop.

-A diverse group of students – including undergraduates, MSc students, and those studying for PhDs and MBAs – has been selected to contribute to the school’s sustainability and societal impact agenda through a range of impactful projects.
+The programme involves a diverse group of students - including undergraduates, MSc students and those studying for PhDs - contributing to the school's sustainability and societal impact agenda through a range of impactful projects.

 Activities include: